Inkjin Tattoo Guides

 Tattoos Over Scars: What Actually Works

-Not all scars take ink the same way.
-Learn which scar types work best, how long to wait, and how to find the right artist for scar cover tattoos.
+Unfortunately, not all scars take ink the same way.
+Here’s what you should look out for in your specific scarring, how long you should be waiting for scar tissue to fully heal and how to find the best tattoo artist for scar cover tattoos.

 Floral tattoo design covering a surgical scar on the forearm